ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ## External resources

-For choosing the correct virtual interfaces, OS type, etc for Proxmox, we were following Netgate’s recommendations.
+For choosing the correct virtual interfaces, OS type, etc. for Proxmox, we were following Netgate’s recommendations.
 If you’re not going to be using Proxmox, we’d suggest to review the following links to their documentation on the subject.

 [https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-proxmox.html](https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-proxmox.html){.external}